 Our Awards Panel

-We have set up an Awards Panel to make decisions on applications.
-Members include independent representatives from the local community, Suffolk Community Foundation, local councils, and Sizewell C.
+Decisions about the Fund, including individual grant awards and wider priorities, critera and strategy, are made by an Awards Panel.
+The 12 Panel members include independent representatives from the local community, Suffolk Community Foundation, local councils, and Sizewell C.

-The Panel is chaired by Helen Taylor who is a trustee of Suffolk Community Foundation with extensive experience in the charity, community development, governance and health sectors.
+The Panel is chaired by Helen Taylor who is a trustee of Suffolk Community Foundation with extensive experience in the charity, community, governance and health sectors.

 Further information